MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-databricks-modern-analytics-architecture-content.md

      - Assigning each user an access level.
      - Removing users and denying them access.

    - Azure Monitor collects and analyzes Azure resource telemetry.
-By proactively identifying problems, this service maximizes performance and reliability.
+This service maximizes performance and reliability by proactively identifying problems.
-   - Azure Cost Management and Billing provides financial governance services for Azure workloads.
+   - Azure Cost Management and Billing provide financial governance services for Azure workloads.

 ### Components